MaryB16/neighbourhood-map/README.md

 In order to run this application on your computer just follow these steps:

-* Install npm packages if you do not have them.
-You can downloaded it from [here](https://www.npmjs.com/).
+* This project uses npm packages.
+If you don't have npm, you can downloaded it from [here](https://www.npmjs.com/).
 * Clone or download the repository and go to the directory where you have cloned or downloaded it.
 * Open the command line and type `npm install`. ( **Note**: React has its own special packages named `yarn`.
 If you are more familiar with the react library and wish to use their packages you can also write `yarn install` )
     - This application uses the following react package that will be installed automatically: